 Landau was already a marked man because he openly disagreed with the Marxist philosophy of dialectical materialism.

 Kapitsa saved Landau.
-Kapitsa had recently invented an important new method of oxygen production, and so he was in favor with the Communist hierarchy.
+Kapitsa had just invented an important new method of oxygen production, and so he was in favor with the Communist hierarchy.
 He exploited this by writing to both Stalin and the Prime Minister telling them about the remarkable behavior of superfluid helium – how it flowed without friction.
 He told them only Landau had sufficient talent to explain this.

 In May 1938, Landau was released after a year in prison to work with Kapitsa.
 Within months, he fulfilled Kapitsa’s expectations, explaining superfluidity in terms of energy phenomena called phonons and rotons.
 Landau was awarded the 1962 Nobel Prize in Physics for his work.